ocaml-forge/forge.ocamlcore.org/content/projects/phylomel.md

 Pylomel is a computer system creating and drawing phylogenetic trees.
 It is currently in alpha state, but already supports the UPGMA and WPGMA clustering methods and outputs SVG files.

-This program is used by this genotypes database : www.mlva.eu

 * Admins:
   * [user204](/users/user204)